Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Preparations for the proof

 \subsection{Removing the integer parts}

-In this part, we show that part a) of Theorem \ref{pointwise} follows from part b) of the same theorem.
-This is a consequence of Lemma \ref{removerounding} below.
-The fact that part a) of Theorem \ref{equidistribution} follows from part b) of the same theorem is precisely the statement of \cite[Lemma 5.1]{Fraeq}, which is proven using very similar arguments to the proof of Lemma \ref{removerounding}.
-First of all, we give some definitions.

-If a collection of sequences of integers has the property that the averages converge for all nilmanifolds $X=G/\G$, elements $b_1,...,b_k\in G$ and continuous functions $f_1,...,f_k$, we will say that this collection is pointwise good for nilsystems.
-We will use the same definition for sequences of real numbers, but with the underlying assumption that the nilmanifolds in which convergence takes place arise from Lie groups that are connected and simply connected.
-The following lemma is similar to \cite[Lemma 5.1]{Fraeq} and is proven below using the same arguments.
+In this part, we will establish a lemma that practically implies that part a) of Theorem \ref{pointwise} follows from part b) of the same theorem.
+The fact that part a) of Theorem \ref{equidistribution} follows from part b) of the same theorem is precisely the statement of \cite[Lemma 5.1]{Fraeq}, which is proven using very similar arguments to the proof of Lemma \ref{removerounding} below.
+If a collection of sequences of real numbers has the property that the averages converge for all nilmanifolds $X_i=G_i/\G_i$, elements $b_i\in G_i$, points $x_i\in X_i$ and continuous functions $f_i$ defined on $X_i$, we will say that this collection is pointwise good for nilsystems.
+The notation $b_i^{a_i(n)}$ makes sense here due to the connectedness assumptions we have imposed on the Lie groups $G_i$.

-\begin{lemma} Let $a_1(n),...,a_k(n)$ be sequences of real numbers that satisfy the following: \\ a) The collection $a_1(n),...,a_k(n)$ is pointwise good for nilsystems.\\ b) For every $1\leq i\leq k$, we have that the sequence $(a_i(n)\Z)_{n\in\N}$ satisfies one of the following: \begin{enumerate} \item It is uniformly distributed in $\T$. \item It converges to some $c=c(i)\in \T$ different from $0$. \item It converges to 0 and the sequence $\{a_i(n)\}-\frac{1}{2}$ has a constant sign eventually. \end{enumerate}
+\begin{lemma} Let $a_1(n),...,a_k(n)$ be sequences of real numbers that satisfy the following: \\ a) The collection $a_1(n),...,a_k(n)$ is pointwise good for nilsystems.\\ b) For every $1\leq i\leq k$, we have that the sequence $(a_i(n)\Z)_{n\in\N}$ satisfies one of the following: \begin{enumerate} \item It is equidistributed on $\T$. \item It converges to some $c=c(i)\in \T$ different from $0$. \item It converges to 0 and the sequence $\{a_i(n)\}-\frac{1}{2}$ has a constant sign eventually. \end{enumerate}